Easy Pandan Sticky Rice (Xôi Lá Dứa) in Under 1 Hour

 Helpful Tips

-• Savory Pairings: Serve with grilled or fried dishes like Cánh Gà Chiên Nước Mắm (Vietnamese fish sauce wings) or Thịt Nướng (grilled pork).
+Savory Pairings: Sticky rice makes a hearty base for grilled or fried dishes.
+Try it with Cánh Gà Chiên Nước Mắm (Vietnamese fish sauce wings) or Thịt Nướng (grilled pork)—just remember to skip the sugar in the recipe for a perfect balance.

-• Sweet Pairings: Try it with pandan waffles, coconut ice cream for Kem Xôi (sticky rice ice cream), or pair with mango for a twist on Thai mango sticky rice.
+Sweet Pairings: Take it to the dessert side with pandan waffles, scoop on coconut ice cream for Kem Xôi (sticky rice ice cream), or pair it with juicy mango for a fun twist on Thai mango sticky rice.

-• Sticky Rice Cake: Press the sticky rice into a cake mold to make Xôi Vị, a traditional sticky rice cake.
+Sticky Rice Cake: Press the sticky rice into a mold to create Xôi Vị, a traditional sticky rice cake.

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.